TG4 accuses Sky of ‘dragging feet’ on bid to get app on its service

 TG4’s attempts to get its app on the Sky Ireland platform have been met with “years of foot-dragging”, it claimed on Thursday, saying its experience proved the need for “muscular” regulatory powers ensuring Irish language content is given prominence on pay-TV services.

-Speaking at the Oireachtas committee hearing, TG4 director-general Alan Esslemont said the broadcaster had “very little market power” and it was “very difficult” for it to do the same deals with pay-TV platforms as English language broadcasters.
+Speaking at a hearing of the Oireachtas Committee on Media, TG4 director-general Alan Esslemont said the broadcaster had “very little market power” and it was “very difficult” for it to do the same deals with pay-TV platforms as English language broadcasters.

 Sky Ireland director of regulatory and corporate affairs Mark Carpenter, who was also attending the hearing through a videolink, said he was “a little bit surprised” by Mr Esslemont’s remark as there was “a project in place” to get TG4’s content on the Sky platform.